lucasepe/txtable/README.md

 # `txtable`

-> Make your CSVs look fancy in the terminal.
+> Make your CSVs look fancy.

 `txtable` transforms your CSV files into clean, readable, and styled tables right in your terminal.
-Perfect for CLI output and copying tables as ASCII into documents or reports.
+Perfect for CLI output and copying tables as Unicode (or ASCII) into documents or reports.

 ## Features